|Home » Industry Watch

 o In a vain attempt to cater to third-party educational software, Apple created the scandalous 'Opener hole', and left it open for years, ignoring pleas from concerned admins, and leading to the creation of the Opener script, which was specifically designed to pressure Apple to close the hole.
 It took several years before Apple relented; during that entire time, all OS X systems were wide open to root exploit through a simple ten-second drag-and-drop file copy operation.
 Once the hole was finally closed, Apple never admitted what they'd done or how they'd left Mac users insecure and vulnerable to exploit.

-o Code-signing was introduced not to protect software but to protect Apple's control of independent products and their grab for the concomitant revenue streams.
+o Code-signing was introduced not to protect software but to establish control of third party products, a shameless grab for a multi-billion-dollar revenue stream.

 Step by step, although Apple initially represented a freedom 'from' (Windows) which attracted many switchers, they also demonstrated more and more how they were never going to give their users the freedom 'to' - leading, amongst other things, to the legendary essay 'Tinkerer's Sunset' by Mark Pilgrim, and to our statement here today.